Hummus53/Hummus53/README.md

 - 👋 Hi, I’m @Hummus53
-- 👀 I’m interested in python and learning it
+- 👀 I’m interested in python and swift
-- 🌱 I’m currently learning python
 - 💞️ I’m looking to collaborate on projects
 - 📫 How to reach me is my email anashanoon2006@gmail.com